faw

 Scenario = Agent LLM + Environment (LLM + Code) + Tools + State

-Environments can be fully LLM-simulated (Vending-Bench, where customer behavior is emergent), fully code-based (a trading benchmark pulling real market data from APIs), or hybrid (Rideshare-Bench, where demand is calculated by code but driver competition is simulated).
+Environments can be fully LLM-simulated (Vending-Bench, where customer behavior is emergent), fully code-based (a trading benchmark pulling real market data), or hybrid (Rideshare-Bench, where demand is calculated by code and driver competition is simulated).

 What the data actually showed

 The tool usage data matters more than the earnings.
-Claude made 2,862 tool calls across 12 days.
-Here's where they went:
+Claude made 2,862 tool calls across 12 days, and here's where they went:

 ToolCallsIssue